TaupeMist/Taupemist/ResourceStaking.md

 Once a member's staking position has matured and has been processed, a Resource Staking Summary will be published as a comment on the steem blockchain, at which point they can access the represented resources anytime they wish through Taupemist's services/features.

+A notification will be announced to Taupemist members inside the Telegram channel when Taupemist posts a new Resource Staking Summary.

 ### How do I submit a staking position request?
 ##### A staking position request is composed of one single field.
 - The __new position__ is the new desired amount of TMA that a member wishes as their staking position.